-In 1978, when Ralphie became ill, Bosley organized a search headed by Buddy Hays, who discovered a calf named Moon, short for Moonshine, which was owned by Boulder native Lyn Russell Holt.
-Holt grew up raising mainly domestic animals, but was an accomplished bull rider in area rodeos who loved buffalo.
-Bosley, The Bank of Boulder, and bank director Robert Confer bought Moonshine from Holt and donated her to CU.
-But the name Ralphie had become so popular that former athletic director Eddie Crowder made it permanent.
+In 1978, when the original Ralphie became ill, Bosley organized a search for a new buffalo headed by Buddy Hays.
+Hays discovered a calf named Moon, short for Moonshine, which was owned by Gregg Mackenzie.
+Bosley, The Bank of Boulder, and bank director Robert Confer bought Moonshine from Mackenzie for \$1,000 and donated her to the university.
+Since "Ralphie" had become the well-known and popular name of the buffalo, then-athletic director Eddie Crowder made it permanent.